T

 $3–$5

-Grilled pork patties and slices served in a bowl of sweet and savory dipping sauce, alongside rice vermicelli noodles and a mountain of fresh herbs.
-The smoky char of the pork is addictive.
+Grilled pork patties and slices served in a sweet and savory dipping sauce with rice vermicelli noodles and fresh herbs.
+The smoky char of the pork is irresistible.

 Chả Cá Lã Vọng